alphagov/publishing-api/doc/publishing-application-examples.md

 ## Configuring the Publishing API for use in a publishing application

-HTTP requests to Publishing API endpoints should be made using the [publishing-api v2 gds-api-adapters client library][publishing-api-gds-adapters].
+HTTP requests to Publishing API endpoints should be made using the [publishing-api v2 gds-api-adapters client library][publishing-api-gds-api-adapters].
 A trivial example of how to configure a publishing application to use the Publishing API v2 client adapter would be: